ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes-cross-lines/index.md

 ## Cross Lines

 Cross lines display a vertical or horizontal line or region running across a desired chart region.
 This feature can be useful for data analysis as the cross lines or shaded regions will emphasise trends and draw attention to important information such as a threshold.
 Cross lines are not supported on polar (pie, doughnut) or treemap charts.

+<interface-documentation interfaceName='AgBaseCartesianAxisOptions' names='["crossLines"]' config='{"description":"", "overrideBottomMargin":"1rem", "lookupRoot": "charts-api"}' ></interface-documentation>

 To render a cross line at a specific data value associated with a particular axis, the `crossLines` property needs to be specified on the individual `axes` options objects.
 The cross lines will span the entire chart width or height depending on which axis they are configured on.